hiimjako/obsidian-live-syncinator/README.md

 - Add sync for configurations
     - Add also a settings page to decide what to sync
-- Fix consistency on startup, to align local offline changes
 - Add cursor of other clients
 - Add heartbeat on ws connection
 - Lazy load files in memory